The planted XY model: thermodynamics and inference: Free entropy computation

-where in the last step we took the unit norm prior into account.
-The expression for $Z^{ij}$ can then be simplified: we proceed by expanding the exponential, performing the averages and then re expressing the result in exponential form.
-With that we have the final set of equations to compute the Bethe free entropy,
+\end{widetext} where in (a) we used the trick \eqref{eq:trick} and in (b) we took the unit norm prior into account.\\ The expression for $Z^{ij}$ can then be simplified: we proceed by expanding the exponential, performing the averages and then re expressing the result in exponential form.
+With that we have the final set of equations to compute the Bethe free entropy, \begin{widetext}

-In the special case of $s=1$, we start computation from \eqref{eq:zi} and \eqref{eq:zij}, bearing in mind that there is only one replica, therefore cross terms of the form $\sum_{a\neq b}x^{(a)}x^{(b)}$ disappear.
+\end{widetext} In the special case of $s=1$, we start computation from \eqref{eq:zi} and \eqref{eq:zij}, bearing in mind that there is only one replica, therefore cross terms of the form $\sum_{a\neq b}x^{(a)}x^{(b)}$ disappear.
 Consequently, terms involving $\Delta$ also disappear.
 The expression for $Z^{(i)}$ and $Z^{ij}$ are then both greatly simplified: